 - Goggles & Rubber Gloves

-Pour the hydrogen peroxide into the bucket, be sure you are wearing goggles and rubber gloves.
+Be sure you are wearing goggles and rubber gloves.
 Add ¼ teaspoon of the laundry booster for every gallon of hydrogen peroxide that is used.
 Then drop the item into the solution.

 If the item is too large or has areas that cannot be soaked, then dip paper towels into the solution and apply them to the surface of the plastic.
 Then cover the paper towels with a plastic wrap to keep the mixture from drying out.
 Let it soak for up to six hours, then set it out in the sunshine or use a UV lamp.
 When it reaches the desired appearance, rinse the plastic thoroughly.